-Password

-User's password

-Algorithm

-Two authentication methods are available, MD5 (hash algorithm that calculates a 128-bit digest) and SHA1 (hash algorithm that calculates a 160-bit digest).
+Password User's password Algorithm Two authentication methods are available, MD5 (hash algorithm that calculates a 128-bit digest) and SHA1 (hash algorithm that calculates a 160-bit digest).
 By default MD5 will be used for authentication.

-Encryption settings

-Password

-SNMP packets are encrypted in DES or AES-128, and an encryption key can be defined.
+Encryption se ettings Password SNMP packets are encrypted in DES or AES-128, and an encryption key can be defined.
 By default the authentication key will be used.
+Warning You are strongly advised to use a specific key.
+Algorithm The two encryption methods possible are DES and AES-128.
+By default AES-128 is used for encryption.